C0LlN/adv-interactive-prototyping/assignment2/README.md

 ### Firmware:
 [Assignment 2 Code for ATOM S3 Link](code.py)

-First, we need to set two different functions for two statuses, The first one is to keep a red light when the weapon is not on the base support, and the other one is RGB looping when the gun is on the base.
-Then we need to write a looping function to switch these two status by getting the value from pin 7.
+First, we need to set two different functions for two statuses, The first one is to keep make the strip glow white light when the value is higher than 90, and the other one is RGB looping when the value is lower than 90.
+Then we need to write a looping function to switch these two status by getting the value from adc.

 ```Python
 def color_cycle():